harshareddy-09/Employee-Retention-Prediction/README.md

 2. **Feature Selection**: Selecting features that contribute most to the predictive power of the model.

 ## Model Selection and Performance
-Several machine learning models were trained and evaluated using cross-validation.
+Several machine learning models were trained and evaluated using **cross-validation**.
 The accuracy of each model was as follows:
 - **Logistic Regression**: 77%
 - **Gaussian Naive Bayes**: 78%
 - **Decision Tree Classifier**: 97.3%